top of page

 Elected Positions

-Troop 435 elections are held semi-annually and are held for 6 months; March-August and September-February and count towards leadership rank requirements for Star, Life, or Eagle.
+Troop 435 elections are held semi-annually and are held for 6 months; May-November and November-May and count towards leadership rank requirements for Star, Life, or Eagle.

-• The Patrol Leader (PL) is elected by majority vote by the members of the patrol.
+• Patrol Leader (PL) is elected by majority vote by the members of the patrol.

 • Scribe